 CTM15150 - Distributions: general: tax consequences

-A distribution by a UK resident company has the following tax consequences.
+A distribution by a UK resident company has the following tax consequences for distributions made on or after 6 April 1999.

-If a person other than another UK resident company receives the distribution, then it is income chargeable to income tax under ICTA88/S20 for the years up to and including 2004-05, and ITTOIA05/S383 for 2005-06 onwards.
-If the distribution is a qualifying distribution (see below) the amount of the income is the amount of the distribution plus the tax credit.
-From 1999-2000, the tax credit fraction is one-ninth of the distribution.
-If the distribution is a non-qualifying distribution see CTM15950 for the tax treatment in relation to companies and SAIM5130 for individuals.
+If a person other than another UK resident company receives the distribution, it is income chargeable to Income Tax under ITTOIA05/S383 for 2005-06 onwards (previously under ICTA88/S20).
+If the distribution is what was a 'qualifying distribution' the amount of the income is the amount of the distribution plus, prior to their repeal by FA16 (see explanation below), a tax credit.
+From 1999-2000, the tax credit fraction was one-ninth of the distribution.
+If the distribution was a non-qualifying distribution see CTM15950 for the tax treatment in relation to companies and SAIM5130 for individuals.

-A distribution paid by a UK resident company or a non-resident company trading in the UK through a permanent establishment (previously, branch or agency) is not deductible in computing its CT profits, CTA09/S1305.
+A distribution paid by a UK resident company or a non-resident company trading in the UK through a permanent establishment (see INTM264000 onwards) is not deductible in computing its Corporation Tax (CT) profits, CTA09/S1305.

 A distribution made by a UK resident company and received by a UK resident company is generally not included in the recipient company's CT profits.
 Similarly, such a distribution received by a non-UK resident company trading through a UK permanent establishment is not generally included in the CT profits of that permanent establishment.
 However, the way in which distributions received by companies are treated for tax purposes changed from 1 July 2009:

-- From 1 July 2009, the way in which distributions from UK resident companies are taxed was aligned with the treatment of distributions from non-UK companies in CTA09/S931A.
-(Previously, distributions from non-UK resident companies were charged to corporation tax as income from foreign possessions under ICTA88/S18, that is, under Case V of Schedule D).
-CTA09/S931A charges distributions from UK and non-UK resident companies to corporation tax, but then exempts these from charge in most cases.
-In practice, this means that most distributions - UK and non-UK sourced - are not chargeable to corporation tax unless these form part of avoidance arrangements.
-More detailed guidance can be found at INTM651000
+• From 1 July 2009, the way in which distributions from UK resident companies are taxed was aligned with the treatment of distributions from non-UK companies in CTA09/S931A.
+(Previously, distributions from non-UK resident companies were charged to CT as income from foreign possessions under ICTA88/S18, the old Case V Schedule D).
+CTA09/S931A begins by charging distributions from both UK and non-UK resident companies to CT but then provides an exemption in most cases.
+In practice, this means that most distributions - UK and non-UK company origin - are exempt from CT unless they feature in avoidance arrangements.
+See INTM651000.

-For foreign companies, it may be unclear what capital on the shares consists of.
-The facts may vary between cases, but HMRC would normally expect to treat as a distribution an amount that:
+For foreign companies, it may be unclear what 'capital on the shares' comprises.
+The facts may vary, but HMRC would expect to treat as a distribution an amount that:

 See CTM15440 regarding the provision (CTA10/S1027A) that applies where a distribution is made out of a reserve arising from a reduction of share capital.
 CTM15400 deals with share premiums.